swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 In cases when `deinit` belongs to a subclass of `UIView` or `UIViewController` which are known to call `dealloc` on the main thread, developers may be tempted to silence the diagnostic by adopting `@unchecked Sendable` in types that are not actually  sendable.
 This undermines concurrency checking by the compiler, and may lead to data races when using incorrectly marked types in other places.

-If deinit is used to start asynchronous shutdown work, developers need be careful to explicitly capture all the required stored properties.
-Failure to do so, may lead to escaping`self` and creation of dangling reference.

 ## Proposed solution

-Allow execution of `deinit` and object deallocation to be the scheduled on the executor of the containing type (either that of the actor itself or that of the relevant global actor), if needed.
+Allow execution of `deinit` and object deallocation to be the scheduled on the executor (either that of the actor itself or that of the relevant global actor), if needed.

 Let's consider [examples from SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md#data-races-in-deinitializers):